watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

 assumptions made:

 * The **diluate**, **basic**, and **acidic** channels have identical geometry.
-* For each channel, component fluxes in the bulk solution has variation along the vertical direction, as depicted in in Figure 1, but uniform in the other two orthogonal directions (the 1-dimensional assumption).
+* For each channel, component fluxes in the bulk solution has variation along the vertical direction (l), as depicted in in Figure 1, but uniform in the other two orthogonal directions, b (cell width) and d, (the 1-dimensional assumption).
 * Steady state: all variables are independent of time.
 * Co-current flow operation.
 * Ideality assumptions: activity, osmotic, and van't Hoff coefficients are set at one.
 * All ion-exchange membrane properties (ion and water transport number, resistance, permeability) are constant.
 * Detailed concentration gradient effect at membrane-water interfaces is neglected.
 * Constant pressure and temperature through each channel.
 * No boundary layer, electric double layer or diffusion layer, has been considered.
+For typical operating conditions of a bipolar membrane system such low salinity in the **diluate** is not expected.

 Control Volumes
 ---------------